gyab/french-political-speeches-to-JSON/README.md

 ## Use it

-The spider used by [Scrapy](https://github.com/scrapy/scrapy) to crawl and parse the website is located in `crawling/crawling/spiders`.
+The spider, used by [Scrapy](https://github.com/scrapy/scrapy) to crawl and parse the website, is located in `crawling/crawling/spiders`.

 `scrapy runspider crawling/crawling/spiders/speeches.py -o speeches.json`